 In the graph, the blue bars represent the growth for each group in the most recent year.
 The gold bars represent the growth of previous cohorts of students in this grade and subject or course.

-If a expected performance level group has fewer than eight students, no growth measure will be calculated, and no bar will appear for that group in the graph.
+If an expected performance level group has fewer than eight students students, no growth measure will be calculated, and no bar will appear for that group in the graph.
 For more information about the growth measures in the diagnostic reports, see Technical Details.

 Expected Growth represents the point at which the teachers' students' scores, on average, align with expectations.